 The virtual reality (VR) revolution which commenced a few years ago has matured now, and has established VR as a strong playing field for the bigwigs to invest in.
-As a result, a great number of VR headsets have swarmed the market, spoiling potential buyers for choice.
+As a result, a great number of VR headsets have swarmed the market in India, spoiling potential buyers for choice.
 In India too, there are quite a few such headsets that you can buy to satisfy your virtual reality needs.
 Whether it’s for gaming or for just taking in the experience of being at a different place, virtual reality headsets are catering to both these purposes and a lot more.
-Let’s check out the best ones you can buy in India right now.
+This list of top VR headsets available in India is updated every time a new headset is launched, and the prices and pictures are updated as and when they change.
+Based on our ratings, here are the best VR Headsets you can buy in India that we found worth including in this list of 2018.

 The HTC Vive delivers unprecedented experiences you cannot have with any other virtual reality headset.
 However, there are a few things you need to remember before buying it.
 Apart from a capable enough gaming PC, it also requires a big open room for it to work properly.
 This way instead of using a controller to move your character around, you can actually move yourself around.
 This adds a whole new level of immersion into the mix.
 The controllers faithfully reproduce your hand movements in virtual space, making you feel like your hands are actually there.
 And, the fact that it is built partly by Valve means that you can expect great games for it as well.